iRyanBell/flutter_dinofinder/README.md

 ## Credits:

-This work was completed by [https://www.linkedin.com/in/dr-youngjun-choi/](Youngjun Choi) and [https://www.linkedin.com/in/iryanbell/](Ryan Bell).
+This work was completed by [Youngjun Choi](https://www.linkedin.com/in/dr-youngjun-choi/) and [Ryan Bell](https://www.linkedin.com/in/iryanbell/).